Tobbylab/Automate-Responsive-Action-/README.md

 Integrate SLACK and SHUFFLE ( Build Mini Resposive Playblook

-Goal is disable user if Unauthorised Siccefful Login RDP
+Goal is disable user, if Unauthorised Succefful Login RDP is detected

 SPLunk Alerts will be connected to Slack, send a notification Slack